 Classics is an international field of study, and most of the faculty in our department have done research abroad.
 Study away is required for all majors.
 Students go abroad to take advantage of the opportunity to learn from other scholars, to gain access to higher level language courses than we regularly offer, to see ancient artifacts, buildings and cities, and to experience foreign places and feel viscerally the difference between cultures, even if they cannot experience the ancient cultures which we study.
 Our department offers January and summer study and research opportunities to complement semester programs.
-These include a January course comparing ancient and modern Rome and Alexandria and a summer archaeological excavation of a Roman temple site in northern Israel.
+These include a January course exploring Rome and Pompeii and a summer archaeological excavation of a Roman temple site in northern Israel.

 Faculty members from the Macalester Classics department offer a January program approximately every other year.
 Traveling and working together creates strong personal and professional ties.